dwilding/frogtab/README.md

 ## Customizing the placeholder text of your personal link

-By default, the placeholder text of your personal link is "Send to your inbox…".
+By default, the placeholder text of your personal link is "Add a task to your inbox…".
 You can override the default placeholder text to help you identify the device that you're sending tasks to.

 To override the default placeholder text, add `/{text}` to the end of your personal link, where `{text}` is your preferred placeholder text.